Shedding Light on Problems with Hyperbolic Graph Learning: Introduction

-In the process of expanding and generalizing models, several papers strayed from the original theoretical motivations behind non-Euclidean embeddings for trees, frequently pursuing generality at the expense of appropriateness for data.
+That being said, in the process of expanding and generalizing models, several papers strayed from the original theoretical and primarily geometric motivations behind non-Euclidean embeddings for trees, frequently pursuing the design of more general models without thoroughly considering the models' appropriateness for the data on which they were being used.
 We posit this as one of the reasons for the following main discovery of our paper: on prior benchmark tasks, when simple Euclidean models with a comparable number of parameters are trained in the same environment as these state-of-the-art hyperbolic models, the Euclidean models match or outperform the hyperbolic models on the ``most hyperbolic'' datasets, as measured by Gromov $\delta$-hyperbolicity.
-We demonstrate this specifically for the link prediction and node classification tasks presented in \citet{chami2019hyperbolic}, and used in a number of papers thereafter \citep{Chen2021FullyHN, Zhang2019HyperbolicGA, Zhang2021LorentzianGC}.
+We demonstrate this specifically for the link prediction and node classification tasks presented originally in \citet{chami2019hyperbolic}, and used in a number of papers thereafter \citep{Chen2021FullyHN, Zhang2019HyperbolicGA, Zhang2021LorentzianGC}.
 Investigating this further, we find there are three fundamental problems that led to this unfortunate state of affairs:

 \begin{enumerate}[label=(\roman*)] \item The Euclidean baselines used in these papers were either buggy, or insufficiently trained, thereby yielding a misleading representation of inferiority.